Introduction to manorial records

 Why are manorial records found in family and estate collections?

 Britain's major landed families held vast amounts of property all over the country.
 Naturally, some of this would have been copyhold, or manorial land.
-In some cases, the head of the family would even have been lord of the manor.
+In some cases, the head of the family would even have been lord or lady of the manor.

 Because there was no central registration of ownership of lands, it was essential that owners could establish proof of their title to property.
 Manorial records were an important element in that proof.
 For that reason, then, they can often be found within family and estate archives.